PostHog/posthog/README.md

 It's magic!
 Just bump up `version` in `package.json` on the main branch and the new version will be published automatically, with a matching PR to the main PostHog repo created.
 You can also use a `bump patch/minor/major` label on a PR - this will do the above for you when the PR is merged.
 Courtesy of GitHub Actions.

+## Walkthrough

+The story begins with `pluginServer.ts -> startPluginServer`, which is the main thread of the plugin server.

+This main thread spawns 4 worker threads, managed using Piscina.
+Each worker thread runs 10 tasks.<sup>[1](#f1)</sup>

+### The main thread

+Let's talk about the main thread first.
+This has:

+1. `pubSub`: a Redis powered pubSub mechanism for reloading plugins whenever a message is published by the main PostHog app.

+2. `server`: sets up connections to required DBs and queues(clickhouse, Kafka, Postgres, Redis), via `server.ts -> createServer`.
+This is a shared setup between the main and worker threads

+3. `fastifyInstance`: sets up a web server.
+Unused for now, but may be used for enabling webhooks in the future.

+4. `piscina`: this is the thread manager. `makePiscina` creates the manager, while `createWorker` creates the worker threads.

+5. `scheduleControl`: The scheduled job controller.
+Responsible for adding piscina tasks for scheduled jobs, when the time comes.
+   The schedule information makes it into `server.pluginSchedule` via `vm.ts -> createPluginConfigVM -> __tasks`, which parses for `runEvery*` tasks, and then used in `src/workers/plugins/setup.ts -> loadSchedule`.
+More about the vm internals in a bit.

+6. `jobQueueConsumer`: The internal job queue consumer.
+This enables retries, scheduling jobs in the future (once) (Note: this is the difference between `scheduleControl` and this internal `jobQueue`).
+While `scheduleControl` is triggered via `runEveryMinute`, `runEveryHour` tasks, the `jobQueueConsumer` deals with `meta.jobs.doX(event).runAt(new Date())`.

+    Enqueuing jobs is managed by `job-queue-manager.ts`, which is backed by a Graphile-worker (`graphile-queue.ts`)

+7. `queue`: Wait, another queue?

+Side Note about Queues:

+Yes, there are a LOT of queues.
+Each of them serve a separate function.
+The one we've seen already is the graphile job queue.
+This is the internal one dealing with `job.runAt()` tasks.

+Then, there's the main ingestion queue, which sends events from PostHog to the plugin server.
+This is a Celery (backed by Redis) or Kafka queue, depending on the setup (Enterprise/high event volume is Kafka).
+These are consumed by the `queue` above, and sent off to the Piscina workers (`src/main/ingestion-queues/queue.ts -> ingestEvent`).
+Since all of the "real" stuff happens inside the worker threads, you'll find the specific ingestion code there (`src/worker/ingestion/ingest-event.ts`).
+This finally writes things into Postgres.

+It's also a good idea to see the producer side of this ingestion queue, which comes from `Posthog/posthog/api/capture.py`.
+There's several tasks in this queue, and our plugin server is only interested in one kind of task: `posthog.tasks.process_event.process_event_with_plugins`.

+### Worker threads

+That's all for the main thread.
+Onto the workers now: It all begins with `worker.ts` and `createWorker()`

+`server` is the same DB connections setup as in the main thread.

+What's new here is `setupPlugins` and `createTaskRunner`.

+1. `setupPlugins`: Does `loadPluginsFromDB` and then `loadPlugins` (which creates VMs lazily for each plugin+team).
+TeamID represents a company using plugins, and each team can have it's own set of plugins enabled.
+The PluginConfig shows which team the config belongs to, the plugin to run, and the VM to run it in.

+2. `createTaskRunner`: There's some excellent wizardry happening here. `makePiscina` of `piscina.js` sets up the workers to run the existing file itself (using `__filename` in the setup config, returning `createWorker()`.
+This `createWorker()` is a function returning `createTaskRunner`, which is a [curried function](https://javascript.info/currying-partials), which given `{task, args}`, returns `workerTasks[task](server, args)`.
+These worker tasks are available in `src/worker/tasks.ts`.

+### Worker Lifecycle

+TODO: what happens with getPLuginRows, getPluginConfigRows and SetupPlugins.

+Q: Where is teamID populated?
+At event creation time? (in posthog/posthog? row.pk)

+### VM Internals

+TODO

+### End Notes

+<a name="f1">1</a>: What are tasks? - TASKS_PER_WORKER - a Piscina setting (https://github.com/piscinajs/piscina#constructor-new-piscinaoptions) -> concurrentTasksPerWorker

 ## Questions?